 On Mac, go to “Ulysses” › “Preferences” and switch to the General tab.
 Now you can set the number of lines to define the height of the image previews.
 To enable black-and-white previews, uncheck “Full Color”.
 You can also turn off previews completely; images will then be indicated by an IMG tag.

-On iOS, tap the AA button in the editor toolbar, choose “View Options” and customize your image previews as you like.
+On iOS, open the editor menu via the circled ellipsis icon top right, choose “Editor Settings” and select “View Options”.
+Now, you can customize your image previews as you like.

 Image Settings for Export